beluga-cloud/belug-apps/README.md

 Although Belug-Apps was designed to be as agnostic as possible, it still requires some things:

-- An input controller must be installed.
+- An ingress controller must be installed.
 I recommend using Traefik because I haven't tested any others and the installation form was designed for it *(like the other TrueCharts applications)*.
 - A dedicated DNS entry to access the dashboard.
 - A valid SSL certificate. *It can probably work without one, but I recommend it for security reasons.*